 Licence Number L9157/2018/1

 Applicant REMONDIS Australia Pty Ltd

 ACN 002 429 781

-File Number DER2018/000853
+File Number DER2018/000853-1

-Premises REMONDIS Canning Vale Materials Recovery Facility 3 Madison Street CANNING VALE WA 6155
+Premises REMONDIS Canning Vale Materials Recovery Facility

+3 Madison Street

+CANNING VALE WA 6155

-Legal description - Lot 2 on Diagram 67441
+Legal description -

+Lot 2 on Diagram 67441

-Date of Report 4 January 2019
+Date of Report 26 June 2020

 Status of Report Final

-Overview of premises
+1. Overview of premises

 The REMONDIS Canning Vale MRF (Premises) is an existing materials recovery facility (MRF) situated in the Canning Vale Light Industrial Area within the City of Canning, southern Perth suburbs.
-The site has been in operation since 2008, with the Applicant acquiring the business from Orora Recycling in June 2015.
+The site has been in operation since 2008, with the Licence Holder acquiring the business from Orora Recycling in June 2015.

 Prior to 2015, MRFs were not regulated by DWER.
-However, following a recent review MRFs are now considered to be consistent with the description of a Category 62 prescribed premises as described in Section 1 of the Environmental Protection Regulations 1987 (EP Regs) and therefore require a licence to operate.
+However, following a review MRFs are now considered to be consistent with the description of a Category 62 prescribed premises as described in Section 1 of the Environmental Protection Regulations 1987 (EP Regs) and therefore require a licence to operate.

-The Applicant has now applied to licence its existing operations, which is predominantly the recycling of cardboard and waste paper from local government, commercial and industrial operations.
-Other recyclables are also processed in smaller quantities, including plastics, glass and aluminum/steel cans, in addition to the destruction of non-hazardous liquids (soft drink, fruit juice, etc.).
-Table 1 outlines the Prescribed Premises categories as per the Application.
+In July 2018, the premises was issued a new licence for its existing operations, which is predominantly the recycling of cardboard and waste paper from local government, commercial and industrial operations.
+Additionally, other recyclables are processed in smaller quantities, including plastics, glass and aluminum/steel cans, in addition to the destruction of non-hazardous liquid containers and liquids (soft drink, fruit juice, etc.).